Product-service system

 Product-service systems (PSS) are business models that provide for cohesive delivery of products and services.
 PSS models are emerging as a means to enable collaborative consumption of both products and services, with the aim of pro-environmental outcomes.

 Description

-Product service systems, put simply, are when a firm offers a mix of both products and services, in comparison to the traditional focus on products.
-As defined by (van Halen, te Riele, Goedkoop) "a marketable set of products and services capable of jointly fulfilling a user's needs", PSSes can be realized by smart products.
+Product service systems are when a firm offers a mix of both products and services, in comparison to the traditional focus on products.
+As defined by van Halen, te Riele, Goedkoop "a marketable set of products and services capable of jointly fulfilling a user's needs", PSS can be realized by smart products.